Endometrioma: Surgery

+endometrioma is >4–5 cm, significant pain persists despite medical therapy, infertility evaluation is needed, malignancy cannot be excluded or when cyst continues to enlarge despite conservative management.
 Laparoscopic surgical approaches include excision of ovarian adhesions and of endometriomas.
 Endometriomas require surgical removal and excision is considered to be superior to cyst vaporization or coagulation in terms of permanent removal of the disease and pain relief.
 Surgery can sometimes have the effect of improving fertility but can have the adverse effect of leading to increases in cycle day 2 or 3 FSH for many patients.
 It can also pose the risk of diminishing the ovarian reserve, which could lead to post-surgery infertility.
 The removal of healthy ovarian tissue or compromising blood flow to the ovary are both risk factors of the surgery that could lead to detrimental affects on the ovarian reserve.
 However, despite the fact that there is a risk of loss of ovarian function, studies have shown the recurrence rate of endometrioma is reduced.

 Recurrence rate after the surgery varies from 5 to 20%.